Glencore reins in debt as commodity price slump persists

 UNDER PRESSURE

-Glencore labours under a higher debt load than its mining peers in part because its trading unit uses borrowed money to take large positions that generate tight margins.
-Its net debt to EBITDA ratio of 4.5 times compares to a ratio of 1.4 times at BHP Billiton (BLT.L) and 0.9 times at Rio Tinto (RIO.L), according to Thomson Reuters data.
+Glencore labors under a higher debt load than its mining peers in part because its trading unit uses borrowed money to take large positions that generate tight margins.
+Its net debt to EBITDA ratio of 4.5 times compares to a ratio of 1.4 times at BHP Billiton and 0.9 times at Rio Tinto, according to Thomson Reuters data.

 Formerly just a commodities trader, Glencore surfed a boom in raw materials prices since the start of the 2000s driven by accelerating emerging economies to become a global mining giant.
 A 2011 flotation made multi-billionaires of several Glencore directors.
 In 2013, Glencore bought peer Xstrata for $41 billion.